-The Prophet (PBUH) was so aware of his feelings that he explained to them clearly and loudly that the companions were able to narrate the incident.
+The Prophet (PBUH) was so aware of his feelings that he explained to them clearly and loudly that the companions could narrate the incident.
 He was neither ashamed of his emotions nor was trying to hide them.

 When you suppress or resist your negative feelings, they grow and haunt you. self-isolation

-However, when you recognize your exact feeling and name them (ex: I feel afraid, worried, confused…).
-Accept them and validate them.
+However, you recognize your exact feeling and name them (ex: I feel afraid, worried, confused).
+Accept the feelings and validate them.
 You’ll feel better about them.
 And eventually, they will be liberated and set free gradually on their own.

 2. Seek Allah’s help

 We’re blessed to have God on our side.
 Why burden yourself with all the worries while you can rely on Him.
 Talk to Him and ask Him to fix your affairs, grant you patience, strength, and satisfaction during this self-isolation.
 He never gets tired of listening.
 Isn’t He AlSamii (All hearing), Al Mogib (The Responsive One), Al Qawi ( The all Mighty and powerful)